Surveillance Devices Act 2004.|

 |Threshold for application||The officer must suspect on reasonable grounds that:

-The offence must be an offence carrying a term of imprisonment of 3 years or more.
+The offence must be a Commonwealth offence, or a State/Territory offence with a federal aspect, carrying a term of imprisonment of 3 years or more.

 |Issued by||An eligible Judge or nominated Administrative Appeals Tribunal (AAT) Member.|